 Financial Reporting Challenges and Examples

 There’s potential for inaccuracies.
 With all of that manual labor comes the chance for— even the inevitability of—mistakes.
-Those could come in the form of information that gets lost in translation, or be the result of data that’s entered incorrectly.
-Whatever the reason, those mistakes can be more than just a nuisance—they can have serious repercussions on your final published results and the accuracy of your regulatory and stakeholder reporting.
+Those could come in the form of information that gets lost in translation.
+Or, they could be the result of data that is entered incorrectly.
+Whatever the reason, those mistakes can be more than just a nuisance.
+They can have serious repercussions on your final published results and the accuracy of your regulatory and stakeholder reporting.

+Yes, the data your financial reporting offers will be integral to your organization’s success.
+But when it exists in a silo, it’s harder to apply to the deeper analysis you need.
 It can be incompatible with deeper analysis.
-While the data your financial reporting offers will be integral to your organization’s success, when it exists in a silo it’s harder to apply to the deeper analysis you need.
-By bridging your different types of reporting—and using technology that allow you to drill down into deeper levels of detail, apply real-time forecasting and visualize your data in a variety of ways—you can start to build more powerful insights from your numbers.
+By bridging your different types of reporting—and using technology that allows you to drill down into deeper levels of detail, apply real-time forecasting and visualize your data in various ways—you can start to build more powerful insights from your numbers.